Families Living in Transition: McKinney-Vento

 - Unaccompanied youth experiencing any of the above situations.

-Eligible students have the right to:
+Eligible Students Have the Right to:

-- Enroll in school immediately, even if lacking documents normally required.
+Enroll in school immediately, even if lacking documents normally required for enrollment.

 Services